-Education policy and training systems need to be reformed and rethought.
-We face challenges that require new ways, strategies, and rethinking.
+Education policy and training systems need to be rethought and reformed.
+We face challenges that require rethinking that produces new ways and new strategies.
 We need to cooperate and function as a society.
-Segregation, social gaps and the confrontation with an uncertain future do not really allow for the continuation of "tried and true" methods.
+Segregation, social gaps, and knowledge of shortcomings and failures at all educational levels do not really allow for the continuation of "tried and true" methods.
 They have not proven their worth.
-The results in the education sector are alarming.
+The results in the educational sector are alarming.
 Social gaps are widening, the health care system is at its limits in many places, and not only because of the consequences of the pandemic.
-New, innovative and above all sustainable ideas are needed that can be implemented in a timely manner.
+New, innovative, and above all, sustainable ideas and practices are needed that can be implemented quickly.

-Recognition, consideration and active inclusion of marginalized communities are crucial, especially in the education process, with a focus on recognizing and utilizing existing resources such as social capital, mother tongue knowledge, prior education, skills and qualifications.
+Recognition, consideration, and inclusion of marginalized communities are crucial, especially in the educational process, with a focus on recognizing and using existing resources such as social capital, first-language knowledge, prior education, skills and qualifications.

-Young people, families, people with disabilities, migrants, refugees and other marginalized populations, regardless of their gender identity, should be actively invited to participate in the process.
-Enabling lifelong learning and recognizing that we are responsible for power imbalances and social barriers.
-To address future challenges, holistic approaches based on policies and support systems are needed.
-Gender sensitivity, promoting social inclusion, and addressing human rights should be integral components of inclusive education policies.
-Implementing such policies can improve sustainable educational outcomes without imposing unjustified burdens on schools, parents and communities.
+Young people, families, people with disabilities, migrants, refugees and other marginalized groups, regardless of their gender identities, should be actively invited to participate in the process.
+To address future challenges, holistic approaches that implement well- grounded policies and incorporate support systems are needed.
+Gender sensitivity, promotion of social inclusion and addressing human rights should be integral components of inclusive educational policies.
+Implementing such policies can improve sustainable educational outcomes without overburdening schools, parents, or communities.